 On February 13, 2009, in order to facilitate the closing of the Acquisition Agreement, we entered into that certain letter agreement with Mr. Esch (the "Esch Letter Agreement"), pursuant to which Mr. Esch agreed that \$1,750,000 of the cash proceeds to be paid to him at the closing of the Acquisition Agreement would instead be held in escrow.
-Under the terms of the Esch Letter Agreement, all or a portion of such amount held in escrow was required to be used to satisfy the indebtedness of Wilhelmina Ltd. to Signature Bank in connection with its credit facility with Signature Bank (the "Credit Facility") upon the occurrence of specified events including, but not limited to, written notification by Signature Bank to Wilhelmina Ltd. of the termination or acceleration of the Credit Facility.
-Any amount remaining was required to be released to Mr. Esch upon the replacement or extension of the Credit Facility, subject to certain requirements set forth in the Esch Letter Agreement.
-The Esch Letter Agreement also provided that in the event any portion of the proceeds is paid from escrow to Signature Bank, we will promptly issue to Mr. Esch, in replacement thereof, a promissory note in the principal amount of the amount paid to Signature Bank.
+Under the terms of the Esch Letter Agreement, all or a portion of such amount held in escrow was required to be used to satisfy the indebtedness of Wilhelmina International to Signature Bank in connection with the credit facility we had in place at that time with Signature Bank (the "Signature Credit Facility") upon the occurrence of specified events including, but not limited to, written notification by Signature Bank to Wilhelmina International of the termination or acceleration of the Signature Credit Facility.
+Any amount remaining was required to be released to Mr. Esch upon the replacement or extension of the Signature Credit Facility, subject to certain requirements set forth in the Esch Letter Agreement.
+The Esch Letter Agreement also provided that in the event any portion of the proceeds was paid from escrow to Signature Bank, we would promptly issue to Mr. Esch, in replacement thereof, a promissory note in the principal amount of the amount paid to Signature Bank.

-On December 30, 2009, Signature Bank delivered a demand letter (the "Demand Letter") to us and Wilhelmina Ltd., requesting the immediate payment of all outstanding principal and accrued interest in the aggregate amount of approximately \$2,019,000 under the Credit Facility.
-The delivery of the Demand Letter requesting mandatory repayment of principal under the Credit Facility triggered a "Bank Payoff Event" under the Esch Letter Agreement.
-Accordingly, pursuant to the terms of the Esch Letter Agreement, the aggregate amount of \$1,750,000 that was held in escrow was released and paid to Signature Bank (the "Escrow Payoff") and the Company issued to Mr. Esch a promissory note in the principal amount of \$1,750,000 (the "Esch Note").
-Interest is payable in arrears on a monthly basis.
-For the calendar year 2010, interest on the outstanding principal balance of the Esch Note accrued at the "Weighted Average Loan Document Rate" (as defined below), which equaled approximately 3.83%.
-The "Weighted Average Loan Document Rate" was calculated using a weighted average formula based on the rates applicable to the principal amounts outstanding for each of the two components of the Credit Facility - revolver (\$2,000,000 principal outstanding at December 30, 2009 at a rate of prime plus 0.5%) and term loan (\$26,000 principal outstanding at December 30, 2009 at a rate of be principal outstanding principal balance of the Esch Note, together with all accrued, but unpaid interest thereon, due and payable on December 31, 2010.
+On December 30, 2009, Signature Bank delivered a demand letter (the "Demand Letter") to us and Wilhelmina International requesting the immediate payment of all outstanding principal and accrued interest in the aggregate amount of approximately \$2,019,000 under the Signature Credit Facility.
+The delivery of the Demand Letter requesting mandatory repayment of principal under the Signature Credit Facility triggered a "Bank Payoff Event" under the Esch Letter Agreement.
+Accordingly, pursuant to the terms of the Esch Letter Agreement, the aggregate amount of \$1,750,000 that was held in escrow was released and paid to Signature Bank (the "Escrow Payoff") and we issued to Mr. Esch a promissory note in the principal amount of \$1,750,000 (the "Esch Note").
+The effective interest rate of the Esch Note was prime plus approximately 0.58%, or approximately 3.83%.
+Principal under the Esch Note was repaid in quarterly installments of \$250,000 until December 31, 2010 when the unpaid principal and interest thereon were to have become due and payable.